 William Dooley family: In 1916, William married Cornelia Howe, daughter of Jim Howe, a St. Louis pharmacist and, later, the inventor of TUMS (launched in 1930).
 William was Secretary and later an executive of Howe's company all of his married life.
 (I don't know if he met Cornelia while working for her father, or was offered the job after meeting her.)
 Their three children were David (b.
 1917), William, jr. (b.
 1921), and Cornelia (b.
 1926).
 William and Cornelia died in 1976 and 1984, respectively, are buried in the Howe family mausoleum in Oak Grove Cemetery in Bel Nor.

 In 1944, David was ordained a Catholic priest in St. Paul, Minnesota, where he ministered for 15 years.
 In 1959, he returned to St. Louis where he taught and ministered, in St. Louis, Shrewsbury, Clayton, and Chesterfield, until his death from Parkinson's disease in 1995.
 He is entombed in the family mausoleum at Oak Grove Cemetery.
-Bill jr. earned a degree in Chemistry for Georgetown University, in Washington, DC in 1943.
+Bill jr. earned a degree in Chemistry from Georgetown University, in Washington, DC in 1943.
 He joined the Air Force, earning a degree in Meteorology from UCLA and graduating from the Air Intelligence School in Harrisburg, Pennsylvania.
 He served as a photograph interpreter in Europe, studying aerial photographs to provide intelligence to military commanders.
 A photography enthusiast, he also had his own camera and took some great pictures of prominent persons (Churchill, Eisenhauer, Bradley, ...) during his service.
 (See http://www.americanairmuseum.com/person/241008 .)
 After the War, he returned to St. Louis where he joined his father at Lewis-Howe Co.
 In 1947 he married Nancy Repetti; they had three children, all of whom are living, I believe.
 Bill earned another degree from the St. Louis College of Pharmacy in 1950.
 In 1955, he was one of the founders of St. Louis Priory School.
 He served on the Boards of Directors/Governors of that school, as well as those of St. Louis College of Pharmacy and Georgetown University.
 Lewis-Howe Co. was acquired by GlaxoSmithKline in about 1980, from which William retired as Executive Vice-President a few years later.
 He died in 2004, Nancy in 2009.
 They are buried in Calvary Cemetery in St. Louis.
 I know very little about Cornelia.
 She passed away in 2007.